 After SmartSurfACE Laser Procedure, it can take as much as three months for your vision to stabilize.
 Steroid drops must be taken strictly according to the prescribed regimen.
 Deviations from this regime may contribute to haze and/or regression.

-You should see your doctor one month, two months, three months, six months and one year after your procedure.
+You will need to see your eye doctor one month, two months, three months, six months and one year after your procedure.
 This is important to see whether the steroid drops are causing an increase in eye pressure, and to deal with this if necessary.

 If you plan to go on vacation to a sunny/ tropical destination within 3 months after SLP, please give our office a call before departing on your trip.
 There is a chance that the doctors would like you to use resume some eye drops while you are away.